MDC considers regulation changes regarding coyote hunting and invasive species control

-MDC is proposing revised regulations regarding the use of thermal imaging and night vision equipment for coyote hunting and feral hog control on private properties, and is asking for public comment.
+MDC is proposing revised regulations regarding the use of thermal imaging and night vision equipment for coyote hunting and feral hog control on private properties.

-The Missouri Department of Conservation (MDC) is proposing changes to the Wildlife Code of Missouri about coyote hunting and feral hog control.

 The proposed regulations would allow landowners who own property of any size and their authorized representatives to possess, control, and use night vision, infrared, and thermal imagery equipment to kill feral hogs on the landowner’s property while in possession of any implement where wildlife could be killed or taken.
 Landowners and their representative would be authorized to kill or take feral hogs using these methods without prior approval from a conservation agent throughout the year.

-The proposal also allows properly licensed hunters to use artificial light, night vision, infrared, or thermal imagery equipment together with other legal hunting methods to pursue and take coyotes from Feb.
+Additionally, the proposal allows properly licensed hunters to use artificial light, night vision, infrared, or thermal imagery equipment in conjunction with other legal hunting methods to pursue and take coyotes from Feb.
 1 through March 31.

-“MDC proposed this specific time frame to allow these methods for predator hunting based on several factors,” MDC Deputy Director of Resource Management Mike Hubbard said.

 MDC notes that property owners and their representatives can still use night vision, infrared, thermal imaging equipment, or artificial light to kill coyotes or other wildlife causing property damage at any time of the year with written authorization from a conservation agent.